1611 Ninth Street West

 The ballpark’s current tenant, the Pittsburgh Pirates, have called LECOM Park home since 1969.

-LECOM Park is located at 1611 Ninth Street West near bustling downtown Bradenton, home to the South Florida Museum, Manatee Players Theatre, ArtCenter Manatee and more.
+LECOM Park is located at 1611 Ninth Street West near bustling downtown Bradenton, home to the Bishop Museum, Manatee Players Theatre, ArtCenter Manatee and more.
 The ballpark sits directly east of the nationally-acclaimed Village of the Arts, a growing neighborhood of galleries and studios where artists and artisans of various types create and sell their wares.

 A $10 million upgrade at LECOM Park includes: